RMerl/asuswrt-merlin/README-merlin.txt

 Here is a list of features that Asuswrt-merlin brings over the original firmware:

 System:
-   - Based on 3.0.0.4.374_168 sources from Asus
+   - Based on RT-AC56U 3.0.0.4.374_119 sources from Asus
-   - Various bugfixes all over the place
+   - Various bugfixes and optimizations
    - Some components were updated to their latest versions, for improved stability and security
    - Persistent JFFS partition